The Events

 The rides on the 'Mills n Moors Series' are a personal challenge.

-They are not races and there is no ‘mass start' as riders sign on and depart when they are ready
+There is no ‘mass start' as riders sign on, have a brew and depart when they’re ready

 There are tracks across open moorland often with their own climate so appropriate layers and waterproofs are vital

-A list of kit that you should carry is at the foot of this page
+A list of kit that you should carry is:

 5. Minimum Kit List